valentinkm/RedTeamCFA/Procedure for Adversarial Collaboration of Simulation studies.md

 ## Adversarial Collaboration (AC) Techniques:

-At each round of collaboration, any of these techniques can be used, depending on their applicability.
+At each round of collaboration, any of the following techniques can be used, depending on their applicability:

 - Core Disagreements: Arrive at clearly defined core disagreements in the research question or objectives that might be the origin for conflicts in successive steps.
 (Clark et al., 2022)
 - Assumption check: List, question, and categorize assumptions (Kardos & Dexter, 2017)